 The cost for treatment of gum disease, deep cleaning in Lincoln Nebraska is usually around $1200 for your entire mouth, but with the Lincoln Dental Plans discount, your deep cleaning treatment for Periodontal disease would be discounted at 25%.

 The frequency of periodontal maintenance cleanings are based upon the condition of your disease.
 The frequency can range from having maintenance cleanings every few weeks to every six months.

-Now that the information about periodontal maintenance cleanings is clear, the best thing for you to do is to follow through.
+Now that the information about periodontal maintenance cleanings is clear, an excellent thing for you to do is to follow through.
 If you have been told you have periodontal disease, don’t be ashamed or embarrassed.
 Our dental group takes your health seriously, and we want to see you smile again.
 We are here to help.
 Rest assured, we will be by your side every step of the way.
 It’s our promise to you!